mathworks/matlab-circleci-orb/README.md

 ---------------------------- | ---------------
 `source-folder`              | <p>(Optional) Location of the folder containing source code, specified as a path relative to the project root folder.
 The specified folder and its subfolders are added to the top of the MATLAB search path.
 If you specify `source-folder` and then generate a coverage report, the command uses only the source code in the specified folder and its subfolders to generate the report.
 You can specify multiple folders using a colon-separated or semicolon-separated list.</p><p>**Example:** `source-folder: source`<br/>**Example:** `source-folder: source/folderA; source/folderB`</p>
 `select-by-folder`           | <p>(Optional) Location of the folder containing the tests to run, specified as a path relative to the project root folder.
 If you specify this parameter, the command runs only the tests in the specified folder and its subfolders.
 You can specify multiple folders using a colon-separated or semicolon-separated list.</p><p>**Example:** `select-by-folder: test`<br/>**Example:** `select-by-folder: test/folderA; test/folderB`</p>
-`select-by-name`             | <p>(Optional) Names of the tests to run, specified as a list of test names separated by spaces.
-If you specify this parameter, the command runs only the tests with the specified names.
-You can use the wildcard character (`*`) to match any number of characters and the question mark character (`?`) to match a single character.
-For example, specify `select-by-name: ExampleTest/*` to select all the tests whose name starts with `ExampleTest/`.</p><p>For a given test file, the name of a test uniquely identifies the smallest runnable portion of the test content.
-The test name includes the namespace name, filename (excluding the extension), procedure name, and information about parameterization.</p><p>**Example:** `select-by-name: ExampleTest/testA`<br/>**Example:** `select-by-name: ExampleTest/testA ExampleTest/testB(array=3x3_double)`</p>
 `select-by-tag`              | <p>(Optional) Tag of the tests to run, specified as a string scalar.
 If you specify this parameter, the command runs only the tests with the specified tag.
 For more information about test tags, see [Tag Unit Tests](https://www.mathworks.com/help/matlab/matlab_prog/tag-unit-tests.html).</p><p>**Example:** `select-by-tag: Unit`</p>
 `strict`                     | <p>(Optional) Option to apply strict checks when running tests, specified as `false` or `true`.
 By default, the value is `false`.
 If you specify a value of `true`, the command generates a qualification failure whenever a test issues a warning.</p><p>**Example:** `strict: true`</p>
 `use-parallel`               | <p>(Optional) Option to run tests in parallel, specified as `false` or `true`.
 By default, the value is `false` and tests run in serial.
 If the test runner configuration is suited for parallelization, you can specify a value of `true` to run tests in parallel.
 This parameter requires a Parallel Computing Toolbox license.</p><p>**Example:** `use-parallel: true`</p>